kodriscoll609/transfermarkt-monitor/README.md

 The scraping flow goes step by step: it starts by pulling league names, then clubs, then players.
 Each stage depends on the one before it.

-Run this daily to build a history of transfer market values of players tracked by Transfermarkt.
+In order to begin building a database of player market values, run "src\0_scraper.py" or "src\0_scraper.ipynb" daily.
+The tables will be saved to a local .db file.